Alice in Wonderland (2010 film): Voice cast

 Frank Welker provided additional voices and vocal effects; including roars of the Jabberwocky and Bandersnatch, squawks for the Jubjub bird, and Bayard's barking.
-Rickman, Windsor, Fry, Gough, Lee, Staunton and Carter each took only a day to record their dialogue.
+Rickman, Windsor, Fry, Gough, Lee, Staunton, and Carter each took only a day to record their dialogue.

 Production

 Development and writing

-In 2006, while searching for ideas for a large fantasy movie, Joe Roth, Jennifer and Suzanne Todd approached Linda Woolverton, who proposed a concept of grown-up Alice, from Lewis Carroll's novels Alice's Adventures in Wonderland and Through the Looking-Glass, returning to Wonderland, which she had in her head for a while.
-Roth pitched the idea to Walt Disney Studios, who greenlit the project, and Woolverton was commissioned to write the script.
-The first draft, titled Alice, was finished on February 23, 2007, after which it was submitted to Tim Burton, who agreed to helm the project.
-In April 2007, it was revealed that the film would be a blend of live-action and motion capture, and in November of the same year, Burton was officially confirmed to direct both Alice in Wonderland and a feature-length remake of his 1984 short film Frankenweenie in Disney Digital 3D.
-Burton developed the story because he never felt an emotional tie to the original book.
+Development on Alice in Wonderland began in 2006, when Joe Roth, Jennifer and Suzanne Todd approached Linda Woolverton for ideas for a large fantasy movie; Woolverton proposed them a concept of grown-up Alice (from Lewis Carroll's 1865 novel Alice's Adventures in Wonderland and its 1871 sequel Through the Looking-Glass) returning to Wonderland, which she had in her head for a while.
+Roth then pitched the idea to Walt Disney Pictures, which greenlit the project, with Woolverton commissioned to write the script.
+The first draft, titled Alice, was finished on February 23, 2007, and then it was submitted to Tim Burton, who agreed to helm the project.
+According to Oren Aviv (then president of production at the Walt Disney Studios), Burton was the only choice as the film's director because of his "unique vision and voice that would really give the project that special look and memorable characters."
+In April of that year, it was revealed that the film would be a blend of live-action and motion-capture, and by November 2007, Burton was officially on board to direct both Alice in Wonderland and a feature-length remake of his 1984 short film Frankenweenie.

+Burton developed the story despite experiencing a "weird" connection to the original book.
 He explained "the goal is to try to make it an engaging movie where you get some of the psychology and kind of bring a freshness but also keep the classic nature of Alice."
 On prior versions, Burton said "It was always a girl wandering around from one crazy character to another, and I never really felt any real emotional connection."
 His goal with the new film is to give the story "some framework of emotional grounding" and "to try and make Alice feel more like a story as opposed to a series of events."
 Burton focused on the poem "Jabberwocky" as part of his structure, and refers to the described creature by the name of the poem rather than by the name "Jabberwock" used in the poem.
 Burton also stated that he does not see his version as either a sequel to any existing Alice film nor as a "re-imagining".
-However, the idea of the climax of the story being Alice's battle with the Queen's champion, the Jabberwocky, was first added in the video game American McGee's Alice, and the landscape, tower, weapons and appearance of Alice in those scenes of the film are very reminiscent of the same scenes in the game.